 Australian Shepherds love their “people” so much.
 They are extremely loyal and affectionate.
 So, be prepared to have a constant shadow and lots of affection.
 Generally, they are not extremely friendly with outsiders (but should not be overly shy or aggressive).
 Proper socialization early in your Aussie’s life is essential to have the most well rounded companion.

-Aussies have double coated coats.
+Aussies are a double coated breed.
 While they are moderate shedders, their coats are easily manageable with brushing.
 However, owners need to be prepared for heavy shedding when they “blow” their coat twice a year.

 There is no better companion than a well trained Aussie, and for some families, they are truly a match made in heaven.
 The effort that is required to properly socialize and train your Aussie will reap manifold blessings and give you a loving companion to enjoy your life with.